thaabomb/autocross-notes/README.md

 Every autocross course is different but they're typically made up of the same elements: slaloms, Chicago boxes, lane changes, sweepers, hairpins, offset cones, chutes, gates.

+When you're in line waiting for your turn, you can be looking ahead to the first two or three elements of the course.

 # Notes from watching SCCA videos on YouTube

 Your job as a novice autocross driver is to not get lost on course.

+# Notes from watching GTheory-Coaching on YouTube

+Position over speed.

 # Thoughts